 Has Your LTC Claim Been Denied?

-Long term care insurance companies deny claims for a variety of reasons.
-When this happens, the policyholders—often a senior citizen—can be financially ruined.
-The cost of nursing home or other assisted facility care is extremely expensive (costing as much as $10,000 per month for some facilities).
+Long-term care insurance companies deny claims for a variety of reasons.
+When this happens, the policyholders – often a senior citizen – can be financially ruined.
+The cost of a nursing home or another assisted facility care is extremely expensive (costing as much as $10,000 per month for some facilities).
 A denied claim can be disastrous for the person and his or her family who were expecting to have the financial security promised by the insurance company.

 Denials come in many forms.
 Some of the more frequent reasons are:

 - Coverage for an approved nursing home but the facility where the claimant now resides is an assisted living facility

 - Lack of medical necessity for treatments or benefits